How and where to buy income protection insurance

 Not sure what something means?
 Have a look at our Protection insurance glossaryopens in new window.

-How much you pay for income protection insurance each month, depends on the level of cover you want (i.e. the amount you want paid out if you are unable to work), the type of policy you take out and the likelihood that you will find yourself unable to work.
+How much you pay for income protection insurance each month, depends on the level of cover you want (i.e. the amount you want paid out if you’re unable to work), the type of policy you take out and the likelihood that you’ll find yourself unable to work.

 Factors which will affect your monthly payments (premiums), include: